Poland risks leaving EU with new judges law, Tusk warns

 "It could quickly lead to finding ourselves [Poland] outside the [European] Union," she said.

-"The model, which comes out of this project, is the model we dealt with under the PRL," Polish constitutional court judge Andrzej Jakubecki also said on Polish radio, referring to the Polska Rzeczpospolita Ludowa, the country's communist-era title.

-"Polish authorities are attempting to remove what little remains of judicial independence," Amnesty International, a British human rights organisation, added.
+"Polish authorities are attempting to remove what little remains of judicial independence," Amnesty International, a British human rights organisation, also said.

-The PiS gagging bill was just the latest step in judicial reforms which prompted the EU to launch sanctions procedures against Warsaw on abuse of rule of law two years ago.
+The PiS gagging bill was the latest step in judicial reforms which prompted the EU to launch sanctions procedures against Poland on abuse of rule of law two years ago.

 PiS has also clashed with the EU on boycotts of migrant-sharing quotas.